Aetherinox/toasted-notifier/README.md

 ### Create App Shortcut
 You must create a windows shortcut (.lnk) within your windows Start Menu.
 This is a requirement by Microsoft.

-The program used by Toasted Node for Windows 10 & 11 notifications named ntfy-toast; includes a command which will help you create the shortcut link automatically.
+The package used by Toasted Notifier for Windows 10 & 11 notifications (ntfy-toast); includes a command which will help you create the shortcut link automatically.
 To do this, open Command Prompt and run the command:

 ```shell
 X:\path\to\node\project\node_modules\toasted-notifier\vendor\ntfyToast\ntfytoast.exe -install "MyApp\MyApp.lnk" "C:\path\to\myApp.exe" "My.APP_ID"